MatrixCreate/craft-starter-docs/docs/content-fundamentals/page-structure.md

 - Each block has its own editing interface and design options
 - Preview your changes to see how the page looks to visitors

-## Hero Section
+## Hero

-The hero section creates the large header area that appears at the top of most pages.
+The Hero section creates the large header area that appears at the top of most pages.

 [Screenshot: Hero tab interface showing image upload, headline, and button options]